-BUS 710 Finance for Managers (3 credit hours) This course covers significant aspects of finance for managers as it relates to financial resources through capital attainment, asset allocation, and budgeting.
+BUS 710 Finance for Managers/Financial Risk in Business (3 credit hours).
+This course covers significant aspects of finance for managers as it relates to financial resources through capital attainment, asset allocation, and budgeting.
 The information is presented in the framework of making intelligent financial decisions for the organization that is in line with organizational goals and by utilizing financial statement analysis.